It was hot and filling, and best of all – it wasn’t fish! I slurped up that bowl of Yoshida Udon like there was no

 The Kitaguchi Hongu Fuji Sengen Jinja Shrine is a Shinto shrine in the middle of a substantial complex surrounded by dense forest.
 The forest includes a few trees around the main shrine that are believed to be about 1,000 years old.

 The complex is wrapped up in the spirituality of the mountain volcano and is home to Otorii, a gate on the west side of the complex that is the starting trailhead for the traditional Mt.
 Fuji northern pilgrimage.
 The traditional pilgrimage began with purification and prayer at the shrine, then passing through the Otorii, for a solemn and mindful ascent of the sacred mountain.
 I think of it like the pilgrimage of the Camino of Santiago de Compostela in Spain, and today you’ll find adventurous couples making this pilgrimage.

 While today most climbers drive to the 5th station (about halfway up the mountain), originally this Shinto gate was the only place to start the mountain climb.
 The journey would take about 15-20 hours (round trip), depending on conditions, and would require an overnight on the mountain.
 Before such an arduous trek, the climbers would need serious sustenance.

 As a result of the women heading for work in the factories, there was no one at home to make lunch for the rest of the family at home.
 And even when the women were at home, working with delicate fabric required them to protect their fingers from cuts to keep from snagging the fabrics.
-Men were called into lunch making service, using leftover miso soup from the previous day.
+Men were called in for lunch making service, using leftover miso soup from the previous day.

 This is where history meets food – a blending of floor noodles and broth to create Udon – a hearty dish that could feed a family and provide ample sustenance for pilgrims making the ascent up Mt.
 Fuji.